-Their daughters have pursued careers that Photograph by Karl Gohlke complement those of their parents.
+Their daughters have pursued careers that complement those of their parents.
 Each has been involved in professional management, education, and environmental preservation.
 One resides on Long Island, another in North Carolina, and the third in California.
 There are six grandchildren.